-- 1 the balance sheet as at 31 December 2022; - 2 the profit and loss account for the year 2022; and - 3 the notes comprising a summary of the accounting policies and other explanatory information.
+- 1 the balance sheet as at 31 December 2023; - 2 the profit and loss account for the year 2023; and - 3 the notes to the 2023 financial statements.

 Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.